.

-A former Pleasanton resident has been arrested in the killing of Tina Faelz, a 14-year-old who was stabbed to death while she was walking home from Foothill High School in 1984.
+Pleasanton ex-resident arrested in killing of Tina Faelz ,14, who was stabbed to death as she walked home from Foothill High School in 1984.

-PLEASANTON, CALIF. — The announced Monday morning that a former classmate of student Tina Faelz has been arrested in her killing — 27 years later.
+PLEASANTON, CALIF. — The Pleasanton Police Department announced Monday morning that a former classmate of student Tina Faelz was arrested in her killing — 27 years later.

 Police said at a press conference that a 43-year-old former Pleasanton resident with an "extensive criminal history" was arrested Sunday in Santa Cruz.